respondiv/Set-up-Linux-Server-with-easy-engine/3-Install-Easy-Engine.md

 ee stack install --phpmyadmin
 ```

-**DO not forget to save your HTTP authentication credentials as it's needed to manage admin portal via browser**
+**Do not forget to save your HTTP authentication credentials as it's needed to manage admin portal via browser**

 #### Let's secure EasyEngine while we are at it